 The novel was accepted, and Andrew hasn't looked back.
 'The Wood' took a couple of years to write and tune.
 It's a story about a group of live fantasy role players who find themselves in a mysterious wood and hemmed in by a path of skulls.
 They soon realise the traps and monsters are real.
 "I enjoyed films like 'Predator' and 'Alien'," Andrew says.
 "They were set in a confined space - jungle paths, and spaceship corridors.
 I wanted to do something similar but in a fantasy/horror setting.
 The idea of a path lined by a semi-magical 'wall' of skulls didn't come to me in a flash.
 It developed over a while, but eventually clicked when I read about Celtic head cults.
-The story is very linear and uncomplicated, so like 'Andraste's Blade' I was able to just get on with writing it.
-The book's reviews were favourable as well, which together with the acceptance gave me the confidence to think I could write novels."
+The story is very linear and uncomplicated, so like 'Andraste's Blade' I could just get on with writing it.
+The book's reviews were favourable as well, which gave me the confidence to write motr novels."

 One part of 'The Wood' that didn't make the final cut was an erotic flashback scene.
 "I was frustrated by that," Andrew says.
-"I was quite pleased with it, and Beta readers were kind to it, but it just didn't fit in the story.
+"I was quite pleased with it and beta readers liked, but it just didn't fit in the story.
 After some discussion and with help from with erotic writer Gianna Bruno I turned it into a novelette, and 'The Shoot' was born."
-This was Andrew's first credit outside horror/fantasy.
+This was Andrew's first credit outside horror or fantasy.

 He now writes erotica semi-regularly between horror sessions, to give his characters some fun for a change instead of being scared out of their wits.
-The erotic novelette 'Art Class' was published in 2012 and two more, 'Bank Manager,' and ‘Weekend treat’, have been published since.
-Yet another, ‘Eton Mess’ only awaits a release date.
+The erotic novelette 'Art Class' was published in 2012 and more have been published since.

 'The Doe and the Dragon' (2011) was a historical fantasy set among north Welsh Arthurian legends, but Andrew's horror background helped him show harsh realities of Dark Age life.
 'The Well' (2012) continued with the 'gentler' theme - the story of a young woman trapped in a well was largely a horror thriller, rather than a gorefest.
-'The Footholder's Tale' (2015) and ‘The Fairy Wife’ (forthcoming) are more stories based on Welsh myths and legends, and carry on with the general shift from horror to fantasy.
-'The Door into War' (2016) is a novel going in a completely new direction - science fiction/time travel inspired by politicians' perceived contempt of the people they serve.
+'The Footholder's Tale' (2015) and ‘The Faerie Handmaiden of Annwyn' (2018) are more stories based on Welsh myths and legends, and carry on with the general shift from horror to fantasy.
+'The Door into War' (2016) went in a completely new direction - science fiction/time travel inspired by politicians' perceived contempt of the people they serve.